Treat Unerupted Canine Teeth

 Treatment for Impacted Canines in Reno and Sparks, NV

-If you or your child have an impacted tooth, we encourage you to schedule an appointment with our oral surgeon, Dr. Galea.
-He will evaluate your oral health and design a treatment plan that helps you achieve a healthy and fully functioning smile.
+If you or your child have an impacted tooth, we encourage you to schedule an appointment with our oral surgeon, Dr. Galea or Dr. Curtis.
+They will evaluate your oral health and design a treatment plan that helps you achieve a healthy and fully functioning smile.

 Hear From Patients

 Prepare for your first visit, learn about our services, and more.